 Strengths and Weaknesses

-In the following table, I will outline the strengths and weaknesses of Adobe Inc. (ADBE) and Autodesk, Inc. (ADSK) to assist investors in making informed decisions.
+The following table outlines the strengths and weaknesses of Adobe Inc. (ADBE) and Autodesk, Inc. (ADSK) based on recent data.

 | Criterion | Adobe Inc. (ADBE) | Autodesk, Inc. (ADSK) |